Pale lager: Dry beer

+A marketing term for a fully attenuated pale lager, originally used in Japan by Asahi Breweries in 1987, "karakuchi" (辛口, dry), was taken up by the American brewer Anheuser-Busch in 1988 as "dry beer" for the Michelob brand, Michelob Dry.
+This was followed by other "dry beer" brands such as Bud Dry, though the marketing concept was not considered a success.
+In Australia, the term "Dry" is used for beers that are lower in carbohydrates.

-Though all lagers are well attenuated, a more fully fermented pale lager in Germany goes by the name Diät-Pils or Diätbier.
+While all lagers are well attenuated, a more fully fermented (i.e. "dry") pale lager in Germany goes by the name Diät-Pils or Diätbier.
 "Diet" in the instance not referring to being "light" in calories or body, rather its sugars are fully fermented into alcohol, allowing the beer to be targeted to diabetics due to its lower carbohydrate content.
-Because the available sugars are fully fermented, dry beers often have a higher alcohol content, which may be reduced in the same manner as low-alcohol beers.
+Because the available sugars are fully fermented, dry beers often have a higher alcohol content, which, if desired, may be reduced in the same manner as low-alcohol beers.